burbilog/df-zerofill/README.md

 Create a user (let's say zerouser) and add this script to crontab in your VM for each filesystem (directories must reside in certain filesystems).
-If you have two filesystems with /tmp in root fs and /home in separate partition, add following lines before your backup routinge:
+If you have two filesystems with /tmp in root fs and /home in separate partition, add following lines.
+Make sure they complete before your backup routine:

 0 0 * * * root /path/to/script/df-zerofill -d /tmp
 0 0 * * * root /path/to/script/df-zerofill -d /home/zerouser